The Midnight Express (film): Reception

 Haines, then under contract to Metro-Goldwyn-Mayer, was loaned to Columbia Pictures, then a small studio, for five films, of which The Midnight Express was the first.
 The film received good reviews, making it Haines' breakout role.
 He received another boost when later in 1924, during a Screenland interview, flamboyant actress Peggy Hopkins Joyce claimed that the best screen kiss she ever saw was between Haines and Hammerstein in The Midnight Express.

 Preservation

-A print of The Midnight Express is in the film collection of Cineteca Italiana (Milano).
+A print of The Midnight Express is in the film collection of Cineteca Italiana (Milan).